Pak's anti-terrorism court sentences 26/11 mastermind Hafiz Saeed in two more terror financing cases | Law-Order

 An anti-terrorism court in Pakistan on Friday sentenced Mumbai terror attack mastermind and banned Jamat-ud-Dawa (JuD) chief Hafiz Saeed to 32 years in jail in two more terror financing cases.

-Earlier in five such cases, the 70-year-old radical cleric had already been convicted for 36 years imprisonment.
+Earlier in five such cases, the 71-year-old radical cleric had already been convicted for 36 years imprisonment in five terror financing cases.

 The total sentence of 68 years imprisonment will run concurrently.
 Saeed may have to spend not many years in jail because his sentence will run concurrently, a lawyer told PTI.